FREE SHIPPING WITHIN NEW ZEALAND AND ORDERS OVER $100 TO AUSTRALIA

 It is found in the Arahura River watershed and also in the Kawhaka and Waimea Creeks.

-is the darkest shade of all New Zealand Greenstone which ranges from almost black to a deep shade of emerald green.
+The darkest shade of all New Zealand green stone which ranges from almost black to a deep shade of emerald green.
 It is translucent only at the extreme edge or when sliced very thinly and held up to a light.

-This variety was used mainly for tiki, considered too dark for jewellery, although it is suitable for cuff links and gents' rings.
+This variety was used mainly for hei tiki, considered too dark for jewellery, although it is suitable for cuff links and men's rings.
 It is found in all the main gathering districts.
-Being the strongest of all varieties its toughness and strength found favour with Maori who used it for toki (adzes) and patu (clubs), as it kept a keen edge.
+Being the strongest of all varieties, its toughness and strength found favour with Maori who used it for toki (adzes) and patu (clubs), as it kept a keen edge.

-It can appear almost black when on display, but out in the sunlight it has a beauty that is unmistakably the colour of traditional Māori Greenstone.
+Kawakawa Pounamu can appear almost black when on display, but out in the sunlight it has a beauty that is unmistakably the colour of traditional Māori greenstone.
 It looks as soothing and restful to the eye as it is to the touch.

-is known as 'Mountain Trout stone because it resembles the skin of a fish.
-It is found mainly in the Wainihinihi Creek and Arahura River.
+Known as 'Mountain Trout stone' because it resembles the skin of a fish.
+Kokopu pounamu is found mainly in the Wainihinihi Creek and Arahura River.
 This predominantly brown coloured variety is not often seen.

 7) Mutton Fat Stone